 Customized revenue statements

 Your business is unique relative to your products, industry, or even social cause.
-Understanding this, Recognized is adept at bringing whatever revenue statements are necessary for your finance team to head back to thinking strategically.
-It includes tax reporting, credit reporting, geography-based revenue recognition, among other revenue statements.
+Understanding this, Recognized is adept at bringing whatever revenue statements are necessary to your finance team so they can view them strategically.
+It includes tax reporting, credit reporting, and geography-based revenue recognition.

 Annual revenue can be gross or net, or both.
 Gross means total while net represents leftovers after deducting business expenses.
 Whatever metric you choose to present your company's annual revenue, specify by adding gross or net before "revenue."
 The idea is to make it easy for the target audience to understand your calculations.